-Second Offense The student will be suspended from interscholastic activities and practice for forty-five (45) calendar days.
+Second TAD Offense The student will be suspended from interscholastic activities and practice for forty-five (45) calendar days.
 Both the student and parent/guardian must complete the Second Offense educational chemical assessment component (see below) prior to the student's return to practice or competition and there will be no forgiveness of calendar days of suspension.
 While under the period of suspension, the student may return to practice after completion of the Second Offense educational component.
 A student may need additional days of practice before returning to competition (Article 7, Section 5; ASAA).

-Third Offense The student will be suspended from interscholastic activities and practice for one (1) calendar year.
-Both the student and parent/guardian must complete the Third Offense educational component prior to the student's return to competition and there will be no forgiveness of calendar days of suspension.
-While under the period of suspension, the student may return to practice after completion of the Third Offense educational component.
+Third TAD Offense The student will be suspended from interscholastic activities and practice for six (6) calendar months.
+Both the student and parent/guardian must complete the Third Offense educational chemical assessment component prior to the student's return to competition and there will be no forgiveness of calendar days of suspension.
+While under the period of suspension, the student may return to practice after completion of the Third Offense educational component and a presentation to the KPBSD School Board.
 A student may need additional days of practice before returning competition (Article 7, Section 5; ASAA).